 The monotony of a routine works miracles for behavior and consistent sleep times, but it leaves the door open for discontentment and exhaustion to weasel its way into crushing a mother’s spirit.

 If you do anything over and over long enough, your nerves are bound to get raw, emotions get the best of you and the body and mind start to drag.

-Prioritizing the health and happiness of your kids, family, pets, home and other obligations, ahead of your own will chip away at the iron-clad patience you pride yourself on, as well as the joy you find in being a Stay at Home Mom.
+Prioritizing the health and happiness of your family, ahead of your own will chip away at the iron-clad patience you pride yourself on, and rob your of the joy in motherhood.

-Yes, being a Stay at Home Mom is an extraordinary privilege that some Moms would quit their day job for if they could, but that doesn’t mean it’s all sunshine, smiles and cuddles.
+Yes, being a Stay at Home Mom is an extraordinary privilege some Moms would quit their day job for if they could, but that doesn’t mean it’s all sunshine, smiles and cuddles.

 From one Stay at Home Mom to a working mom, we have the utmost respect that you get up every morning, head to the office, work incredibly hard for your family, and then after a long day, make it home to love on your family.

 Sometimes the grass seems greener and the sun appears to shine brighter on the other side, but we wouldn’t change our lifestyle for the world.

 Loosing yourself in motherhood is easy to do when you’re working tirelessly to meet the needs of others.
 However, you cannot fully take care of your children until you take care of yourself.

 You’ve heard this.
 You know this.
 But you probably don’t do this.

 If you want to rock at this Stay at Home Mom business – and you do – you have to make a plan for your day, your family, your “list” and yourself.